-

 Stem & Crown

-The crown of the watch is the “knob” on the side of the watch that is used to set the time.
-A stem is attached to the crown of the watch and goes into the movement.
+The watch’s crown is the “knob” on the watch’s side that sets the time.
+A stem is attached to the crown and goes into the movement.
 This allows the watch to be set.
 If you have a broken stem and crown, most can be replaced with original parts to ensure the highest quality repair.